dynamsoft-docs/capture-vision-docs/parameters/file/TargetROIDefOption/Location/index.md

 # Location

-`Location` Determines how the location(s) of ROI(s) are defined.
-You can either define the vertices coordinates of the ROI on the original image or define how to localize the ROI(s) by referencing a previously captured atomic result.
+`Location` determines how the location of a target ROI is defined.
+You can either define the vertices coordinates of the ROI on the original image or define how to localize the target ROI by referencing a previously captured atomic result.

 ```json
 {